openmanuscript/openmanuscript/README.md

   - Currenly, only **JSON** and **Markdown** files are needed.
 We use [Gruber's](https://daringfireball.net/projects/markdown/) specification of markdown.
 - The author can use favorite tools for editing text, **markdown** and **JSON** files.
-- Build a manuscript from scenes and chapters.
+- The author can build a manuscript from scenes and chapters, in a way that works for that author.
-  - The basic unit of writing in OpenManuscript is the **scene**, so an author can easily compare different chapter/scene oders, combinations and versions with minimal effort.
+  - The basic unit of writing in OpenManuscript is the **scene**, so an author can easily compare different chapter/scene orders, combinations and versions with minimal effort.
 This is a huge advantage over writing workflows based on, for example, Microsoft Word.

 ## The Overall Workflow for OpenManuscript
 <p align="center">